 Suggested Emphasis: Standing up for God.

 Stephen preached to people about Jesus and God.
 Some of the Jews got very angry because they did not want Jewish people to listen to Stephen and become followers of Jesus.
 The Jews got so angry at Stephen that they told lies about him and had him taken before the Jewish court (Sanhedrin).
-Peter preached a sermon telling about how God wanted the Jews to follow Jesus.
+Stephen preached a sermon telling them that God’s people, Israel, have always rejected those who God sent to them to lead them and save them.
+And now they have rejected Jesus, the one God wanted Israel to follow as their leader and king.
 Some of the Jews became so angry at Stephen that they threw stones at him until he died.

-No Synagogue has yet been uncovered by this specific name, however an inscription was discovered in Jerusalem dating to circa 70 A.D. and possible earlier, tells of a man called “Theodotos” a son of a “Vettenus.”
-Vettenus is a Latin name which indicates the possibility that Vettenus was a former slave who took Vettenus as his name, thus making Theodotus the son of the Freedman.
+No Synagogue has yet been uncovered by this specific name, however, an inscription was discovered in Jerusalem dating to circa 70 A.D. and possibly earlier, tells of a man called “Theodotos” a son of a “Vettenus.”
+Vettenus is a Latin name that indicates the possibility that Vettenus was a former slave who took Vettenus as his name, thus making Theodotus the son of the Freedman.
 The Theodotus Synagogue may well have been the Synagogue of the Freedmen mentioned in Acts.

 The Jews at the Synagogue of the Freedmen spread lies that Stephen was blaspheming (speaking sacrilegiously about God or sacred things; profane talk) against Moses, God and the temple.

-(Acts 7:1-53) When the High Priest asked Stephen if the charges were true Stephen went on to show his devotion to God by telling the story of how God worked through his people to bring Christ to the world.
-This is the longest speech in the book of Acts.
+(Acts 7:1-53) When the High Priest asked Stephen if the charges were true Stephen went on to show his devotion to God by telling the story of how God worked through his people to bring Jesus to the world even though throughout Israel’s history they kept rejecting those God sent to them to lead and rescue them.
+This is the longest speech in the Book of Acts.